-VSU Campus Alert Q&A
+Campus Alert FAQ's

-- Who administers the VSU campus alert system?
+1) Who administers the VSU campus alert system?

 Valdosta State University uses the Rave Mobile Safety system to broadcast emergency alerts and to provide campus leaders and safety professional with the ability to reach students, faculty, and staff via telephone (cellular and land-line), email, and text messaging.
 The campus emergency mass notification system is administered by the Emergency Coordinator; however, several VSU departments are involved in the process including the Office of Communications, Environmental and Occupational Safety, Information Technology, and University Police.
 Only authorized representatives from Environmental and Occupational Safety, Office of Communications, and University Police can send emergency messages using the campus alert system.

-VSU’s campus alert system will only be used when there is a severe threat to public safety and health of the entire campus, which has not been contained or controlled, and when immediate action is required on the part of the recipient group(s), (e.g. chemical spills impacting public health, school closing, tornado warnings, active shooters, etc.).
-Once the situation receives and “all clear” by the proper authorities, the updated information will be posted on the VSU website at www.valdosta.edu.
+2) When is a campus emergency alert issued?VSU’s campus alert system will only be used when there is a severe threat to public safety and health of the entire campus, which has not been contained or controlled, and when immediate action is required on the part of the recipients (e.g. chemical spills impacting public health, school closing, tornado warnings, active shooters, etc.).
+Once the situation receives an “all clear” by the proper authorities, the updated information will be posted on the VSU website at www.valdosta.edu.
 The campus alert system will not be used for non-emergency notifications such as lane closures, routine crime updates, localized building emergencies, situations that have been contained or where a threat does not exist, rumor control, and situations where notification is merely a convenience or when VSU’s main website is a more appropriate communication method.
 The campus alert system will not replace VSU’s main website (www.valdosta.edu) for non-urgent messages.
 The campus alert system will be tested twice a year during spring and fall semesters.

-Instructions on how VSU faculty, staff, and students can sign-up to receive a campus alert message (via the mass campus notification system) are located at www.valdosta.edu/vsu/editalertinfo/ .
+3) How many telephone numbers and email addresses can I put in when signing up?Instructions on how VSU faculty, staff, and students can sign-up to receive a campus alert message (via the mass campus notification system) are located at www.valdosta.edu/vsu/editalertinfo/ .
 Students can indicate one campus alert primary number in the Banner system under “Personal Information,” VSU recommends cellular telephone numbers.
 Additionally, numbers associated with local, mailing, and permanent addresses will be used as appropriate.
 VSU faculty and staff should provide their main (department), business (desk), and cellular telephone information via the Employee Self Service system, which should be updated periodically.
 Email notifications are sent to the VSU email address assigned to each student and employee.

 For students, the telephone number listed in their records as their local, mailing, or permanent telephone number is uploaded into the system in addition to a given specific campus alert number.
 For faculty and staff, the office telephone number as listed within Human Resources will be automatically uploaded into the mass campus notification system.